ramya-369-git/File-Encrypt-Decrypt-Tool/README.md

 Once done, you'll see a message confirming that the file has been encrypted or decrypted successfully.

 Example:
-Enter file name: sample.txt
+1. Enter file name: sample.txt
-Enter Encryption/Decryption key(Single char): K
+2. Enter Encryption/Decryption key(Single char): K
-File Encrypted/Decrypted successfully!
+3. File Encrypted/Decrypted successfully!

-How XOR Encryption Works
+How XOR Encryption Works.
-XOR encryption is a simple symmetric encryption algorithm where thesame key is used for both encryption and decryption.
+1. XOR encryption is a simple symmetric encryption algorithm where thesame key is used for both encryption and decryption.
 In this program:

-Every byte of the file is XOR'd with the key.
+2. Every byte of the file is XOR'd with the key.
-Encryption and decryption are identical processes because of the properties of the XOR operation (A ^ B ^ B = A).
+3. Encryption and decryption are identical processes because of the properties of the XOR operation (A ^ B ^ B = A).